eargollo/smartthings-influx/README.md

 - Step 2: Place the token at the `docker-compose-config.yml` file

-- Step 3: Bring the stack up
+- Step 3: Bring the stack up and see your Grafana chart

 Run Docker Compose:
 ```